Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 The formatting system is tightly integrated with the feature system and used by multiple other systems:

 - **Feature Progressions** - Formatted based on level and progression data
-- **Feature Modifiers** - Formatted based on type, value, and conditions
+- **Feature Modifiers** - Formatted based on type, value, conditions, and groupingId
-- **Feature Choices** - Formatted based on choice type and behavior
+- **Feature Choices** - Formatted based on choice type, behavior, and groupingId
-- **Feature Effects** - Formatted based on effect type and parameters
+- **Feature Effects** - Formatted based on effect type, parameters, and groupingId

 ### **Cross-System Integration**